augustecolle/Suntrip/Route/README.md

 ## Route segments:

+GraphHopper for start-finish : 12150 km
+Sum of indiv. segments : 10795 km (-1355km)

+- Chamonix - Uralsk : Graphopper, not checked

 - Kazachstan : Uralsk - Zahrkent (approx. 3000km)
     - possible route through Kazachstan on what looks like paved roads all the way.
       Bicycling touring seems ok on section between Shymkent and Almaty, relatively "popular"